 Voting to zone these lots Highway Commercial would reflect the existing zoning completely surrounding lot 3 and along three sides of lot 1 and provides a clean and clear zoning district boundary line.
+(By Planning Board)

 Article 44.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously voted for the Town to rezone Assessors Map C23, Block 18, Lot 23 (as shown on the January 2004 Assessors Maps) to Village District.
+To see if the Town will vote to rezone Assessors Map C23, Block 18, Lot 23 (as shown on the January 2004 Assessors Maps) to Village District.